Whether hot and spicy or sweet and sublime, this city's offerings span the globe.

 Rolled and cut by hand, the doughnuts are naked, elemental, and real.
 Their lack of uniformity is symbolic of this funky city and its unpretentious food culture, where back to basics is best.

-At nearby OWL Bakery, baker Susannah Gebhart uses organic butter and local, organic, stone-milled flour to create light-as-a-feather pastries befitting a Normandy boulangerie circa 1919.
+At nearby OWL Bakery, baker and James Beard Award semi-finalist Susannah Gebhart uses organic butter and local, organic, stone-milled flour to create light-as-a-feather pastries befitting a Normandy boulangerie circa 1919.
 Every bite brings a surprise burst of revelatory flavors: almond rose, dark chocolate, or creamy basil.
 Her salty lemon cardamom buns taste like cozy Swedish Christmas.

 “I like to create new flavor profiles that reflect the biodiversity of this region,” says Gebhart, who plucks seasonal ingredients from her own kitchen garden.
 The variety she describes is evident everywhere in this town, from the stocked stands at the Asheville City Market to the inventive small plates of swanky southern bistro bar Sovereign Remedies.

-“The secret to success is the huge diversity of produce grown here,” explains Asheville Farm to Table Tours guide Ann D. Stauss.
+“The secret to success is the huge diversity of produce grown here,” explains food expert Ann D. Stauss.
 “With the demise of tobacco, local farming changed.
 Most farmers, especially those following organic growing methods, grow a large variety of produce as a type of crop insurance."
-Hence the locally sourced feasts at Golden Fleece, roasted yellow summer squash at All Souls Pizza, the super farm-fresh breakfasts of Early Girl Eatery, or the beautiful plate of field peas at restaurant Rhubarb, where chef John Fleer spins magic from the many farms in Buncombe County.
+Hence the locally sourced roasted yellow summer squash at All Souls Pizza, the super farm-fresh breakfasts of Early Girl Eatery, or the beautiful plate of field peas at restaurant Rhubarb, where chef John Fleer spins magic from the many farms in Buncombe County.

 The roadside stand at Flying Cloud Farm is a cornucopia of the season’s plenty: fat clumps of purple-streaked garlic, a rainbow of hot and sweet peppers, okra, juicy raspberries, and bundles of hand-cut wildflowers.
-The century-old family farm tradition continues at neighboring Hickory Nut Gap Farm, where visitors can take a sausage-making class and pick up some of the same cured meats that fill charcuterie plates across Asheville bars and restaurants.
+The century-old family farm tradition continues at neighboring Hickory Nut Gap Farm, where visitors can pick up some of the same cured meats that fill charcuterie plates across Asheville bars and restaurants.

 But the beauty of everything new is how it springs from deep Carolina roots.
-Jovial chef Katie Button of Nightbell makes a cured duck heart that harks back to another era, and the impossibly popular 12 Bones (worth the long line) brings old-school, slow-smoked perfection to the barbecue scene.
+The impossibly popular 12 Bones (worth the long line) brings old-school, slow-smoked perfection to the barbecue scene.
 Similarly, you can taste the wood-fire goodness in every dish at Smoky Park Supper Club, or eat the whole hog on a single sandwich (well, figuratively at least) at Buxton Hall.
 Wash it down with any one of over a hundred beers crafted right here in Asheville, “Beer City.

 If you still have room for dessert, bean-to-bar French Broad Chocolate has a plush seat for you in their decadent dessert lounge that leaves you smelling like chocolate (say yes to the highland mocha stout cake).
 Or head down to The Hop for a scoop of handmade, small-batch ice cream.